A New Book Coming in 2027

 Forthcoming from W. W. Norton, Summer 2027

 For many women, the realization that they are autistic comes later in life.
-That discovery can bring relief and clarity, and a new understanding of their entire life story.
+That discovery can bring relief, grief, validation, and a new understanding of their entire life story.

-This book aims to help change how autistic women are recognized and understood.
+This book aims to help change how autistic women are recognized, understood, and supported.

 Join the Book Waitlist